ccsjreyes64/Engineering/README.md

 ## LCD Backpack
 This assignment, I learned how to use a LCD backpack.
 I used an LCD screen, a LCD backpack, a button, and an Arduino.
-When the button was pressed the counter shown by the LCD screen would go up by 1.
-LCD backpacks reduce the amount of digital pins needed.
-This is very important if there are many components of your circuit that need to wired and you need many digital pins.
-A problem I had with this assignment was that the number shown on the LCD screen was for microseconds passed, not the number of clicks.
-Instead of just saying buttonState == HIGH, one of the requirements for the if statement has to be "previousbuttonState == LOW".
-You need two variables.
-If there's a problem and you're not sure what it is, it's a good idea to check your wiring.
+When the button was pressed, the counter shown by the LCD screen would go up by 1.
+LCD backpacks reduced the amount of digital pins needed.
+This is very helpfull if there are many components of your circuit that need to wired and you need digital pins.

 ### construction